ethyca/fides/docs/fides/docs/guides/email_communications.md

 # Configure Email Communications
 ## What is email used for?

-Fidesops supports email server configurations for sending processing notices to privacy request subjects.
+Fides supports email server configurations for sending processing notices to privacy request subjects.
 Future updates will support outbound email communications with data processors.

 Supported modes of use: